developer-zebra/developer-zebra-site/src/mx/audiovoluimgr/index.md

 ---
-title: Audio Manager
+title: Audio Volume UI Manager
-description: 'The AudioVolUIMgr can add, delete and replace Audio Profiles, and can select the current Audio Profile that will be in effect on the device.'
+description: 'The AudioVolUIMgr can add, delete and replace Audio Profiles, and can select an Audio Profile to be in effect on the device.'
 layout: csp-detail.html
 mxversions:
   - text: MX 4.2